Getting to know your body and understanding your flow can help you manage your period and become more empowered about your reproductive health.

 Your menstrual cycle begins on the first day of your period.
 On average, periods last between 2 and 7 days and can be accompanied by symptoms such as cramps, pimples and breast tenderness.

 Menstruation is the shedding of your endometrial tissue in order to help you body to prepare for your next ovulatory cycle.
 As the lining sheds, it will be expelled from the uterus through the vagina alongside blood and cervical discharge.
-You period is an important time for your body to cleanse and reset, and can provide important insight on your wellbeing.
+Your period is an important time for your body to cleanse and reset, and can provide important insight on your wellbeing.
 Learn more about the different phases of your cycle here.

 Getting to know your flow levels can help you know what to expect when your period arrives, as well as noticing when something is out of the ordinary for your cycle.